SharePoint/sp-dev-docs/docs/sp-add-ins/handle-events-in-sharepoint-add-ins.md

 - Set app-instance-relative initialization settings.
 For example, your add-in can have an add-in web property bag for holding settings that vary from one instance of the add-in to another.
 Your AppInstalled handler can write varying values to the property bag, based on, say, the site type of the host web (such as Team Site or Blog site).

+    > [!NOTE]
-     **Note**  Checking to see if the host web is an AppCatalog site is a good way to detect whether the add-in has been installed with tenant scope.
+    > Checking to see if the host web is an AppCatalog site is a good way to detect whether the add-in has been installed with tenant scope.
 See  [Tenancies and deployment scopes for SharePoint Add-ins](tenancies-and-deployment-scopes-for-sharepoint-add-ins.md).

 - Perform app-instance-relative configuration in the add-in's remote web application, such as adding a table to a database.

+> [!IMPORTANT]
- **Important**  Your implementation of the AppInstalled event must complete within 30 seconds or the SharePoint installation infrastructure will think it has failed.
+> Your implementation of the AppInstalled event must complete within 30 seconds or the SharePoint installation infrastructure will think it has failed.
 The infrastructure will rerun the event,  *and repeat your code from the beginning*  , up to three additional times.
 After four timeouts, SharePoint will roll back the entire add-in installation.
 The full implications of these facts are discussed in [Include rollback logic and "already done" logic in your add-in event handlers](#Rollback).